Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    ### HTTP connections ### {#DASH_Ingest_HTTP}

     1. The Ingest Source MUST transfer [=Manifest objects=] and [=Media objects=] to the Receiving entity via individual HTTP 1.1  [[!RFC7235]] PUT or POST operations to the configured path.
 This specification does not imply any functional differentiation between a PUT or a POST operation.
 Either may be used to transfer content to the [=Receiving entity=].
 Unless indicated otherwise, the use of the term POST can be interpreted as PUT or POST.
     2. The Ingest Source SHOULD remove [=Media objects=] from the Receiving entity which are no longer referenced in the corresponding [=Manifest objects=] via     an HTTP DELETE operation.
-How long the Ingest Source waits to remove unreferenced content SHOULD be configurable.
+How long the Ingest Source waits to remove unreferenced content MAY be configurable.
 Upon receipt of a DELETE request, the        Receiving entity should:

          2a. delete the referenced content and return a 200 OK HTTP Response code

          2b. delete the corresponding folder if the last file in the folder is deleted and it is not a root folder but not necessarily recursively deleting empty folders.

     3. To avoid delay associated with the TCP handshake, the Ingest Source SHOULD use Persistent TCP connections.
     4. To avoid head of line blocking, the Ingest Source SHOULD use Multiple Parallel TCP connections to transfer the streaming presentation that it is     generating.
 For example, the Ingest Source POSTs each bit rate in a Media Presentation over a different TCP Session.

    ### Unique segment and manifest naming ### {#DASH_Ingest_naming}

     1. The Ingest Source MUST ensure all [=Media objects=] (video segments, audio segments, init segments and caption segments) have unique paths.
 This uniqueness applies across all ingested content in previous sessions, as well as the current session.
         This requirement ensures previously cached content (i.e., by a CDN) is not inadvertently served instead of newer content of the same name.
     2. The Ingest Source MUST ensure all objects in a [=Live stream event=] are contained within the configured path.
 Should the Receiving entity receive Media Objects outside of the allowed path, it SHOULD return an HTTP 403 Forbidden response.
     3. For each live stream event, the Ingest Source MUST provide unique paths for the [=Manifest objects=].
        One suggested method of achieving this is to introduce a timestamp of the start of the live stream event in to the manifest path.
 An event is defined by the explicit start and stop of the encoding process.
     4. When receiving objects with the same path as an existing object, the Receiving entity MUST over-write the existing objects with the newer objects of the same path.
-    5. TO support unique naming and support consistency, the Ingest Source SHOULD include a number which is monotonically increasing with each new Media Object at the end of Media objects name, separated by a non-numeric character.
+    5. To support unique naming and support consistency, the Ingest Source SHOULD include a number which is monotonically increasing with each new Media Object at the end of Media objects name, separated by a non-numeric character.
         This way it will be possible to retrieve this numeric suffix via a regular expression.
     6. The Ingest Source MUST identify Media objects containing initialization fragments by using the .init file extension
     7. The Ingest source MUST include a file extension and a MIME-type for all media objects.
          The following file extensions and mime-types are the ONLY permissible combinations to be used:

 	Table 6 outlines the formats that media and manifest objects are expected to follow based on their file extension.